UCLProgrammingHub/web/involved/index.md

 -----------------------

 We get together as a community in a [Slack](https://ucl-programming-hub.slack.com/) instant messaging channel on the web.
-Please join us by signing up with an @ucl.ac.uk email address.
+Please join us by signing up with an @ucl.ac.uk email address, or ask us for an invite if you're from a partner institution.
 You can also join the RITS [mailing list](http://eepurl.com/bBs6ov) for announcements.

 Coffee Mornings